apache/trafficserver/doc/reference/configuration/records.config.en.rst

 Process Manager
 ===============

-.. ts:confvar:: CONFIOG proxy.config.process_manager.mgmt_port  INT 8084
+.. ts:cv:: CONFIOG proxy.config.process_manager.mgmt_port  INT 8084

    The port used for internal communication between the ``traffic_manager`` and ``traffic_server`` processes.

 Alarm Configuration
 ===================

-.. ts:confvar:: CONFIG proxy.config.alarm.bin STRING example_alarm_bin.sh
+.. ts:cv:: CONFIG proxy.config.alarm.bin STRING example_alarm_bin.sh

    Name of the script file that can execute certain actions when an alarm is signaled.
 The default file is a sample script named
    ``example_alarm_bin.sh`` located in the ``bin`` directory.
 You must dit the script to suit your needs.

-.. ts:confvar:: CONFIG proxy.config.alarm.abs_path STRING NULL
+.. ts:cv:: CONFIG proxy.config.alarm.abs_path STRING NULL

    The full path to the script file that sends email to alert someone bout Traffic Server problems.

 HTTP Engine
 ===========

-.. ts:confvar:: CONFIG proxy.config.http.server_ports STRING 8080
+.. ts:cv:: CONFIG proxy.config.http.server_ports STRING 8080

    Ports used for proxying HTTP traffic.